-We are working to secure talented students who major in science or engineering as well as career engineers as our management priority.
+We are working to place newly graduated engineers as our management priority.

-(5) Business and financial issues that should be addressed
+(5) Business and financial issues that should be prioritized

 Our main business, which is the engineer dispatching business, consists of a cycle of recruitment, training, sales, and support activities.
 We must address the following issues for future business expansion.